UCPO: Uncertainty-Aware Policy Optimization: Experiments

 Table \ref{tab:reasoning_tasks} and Table \ref{tab:general_tasks} present the performance across math-reasoning and general knowledge tasks, while Figure \ref{visual1} visualizes the corresponding response category distributions averaged independently within each task domain.
 Several key findings emerge:

-\paragraph{Calibration of Factual Reliability.} UCPO consistently achieves the highest Average PAQ across all evaluated domains.
+\paragraph{Reliability of Factual Commitments.} UCPO consistently achieves the highest Average PAQ across all evaluated domains.
 Specifically, in Math \& Text Reasoning tasks, UCPO reaches a PAQ of 79.63\% on Qwen3-8B and 28.45\% on Llama-3.1-8B-Instruct.
 In General Tasks, it similarly leads with 79.68\% and 58.58\% for the respective models.
-As illustrated in Figure \ref{visual1}, this performance gain is primarily driven by the strategic conversion of hallucinations (red) into honest uncertainty expressions (gray).
+As illustrated in Figure \ref{visual1}, this performance gain is primarily driven by the strategic conversion of erroneous definitive answers (red) into honest uncertainty expressions (gray).
 Unlike standard GRPO, which lacks a mechanism to penalize overconfident erroneous assertions, UCPO ensures that the model’s factual commitments are more reliable.
 This demonstrates an optimized trade-off between truthfulness and informativeness, effectively mitigating the risk of misinformation.

 \paragraph{Resolution of Fixed-Reward Brittleness.} A comparative analysis highlights a fundamental failure mode in the GRPO-UC baselines: extreme sensitivity to the fixed reward $r_u$.
 While specific static rewards may yield balanced results for isolated datasets, they fail to generalize across varying difficulty gradients and task types.
 For instance, on Llama-3.1-8B-Instruct, a high $r_u \geq 0.5$ in Math \& Text Reasoning tasks inevitably triggers reward hacking, where the model bypasses the cognitive cost of reasoning in favor of guaranteed uncertainty rewards, leading to a catastrophic collapse in F1 scores (Notably, while uncertainty may converge to 100\% during training, the test set ratio might not reach the same level due to the lack of perfect identical distribution, though it remains significantly high despite the distribution shift.).
-Conversely, in General Tasks, a lower $r_u = 0.2$ results in the suppression of uncertainty learning; the weak incentive fails to encourage the model to acknowledge its knowledge boundaries, leaving it prone to random guessing and severe hallucinations.
+Conversely, in General Tasks, a lower $r_u = 0.2$ results in the suppression of uncertainty learning; the weak incentive fails to encourage the model to acknowledge its knowledge boundaries, leaving it prone to random guessing and severe overconfident errors.
 UCPO’s dynamic mechanism addresses these issues by preventing avoidance degeneracy in complex reasoning while eliciting honest expressions in general knowledge tasks, thereby maintaining robust problem-solving utility.